 Advance directives can help to communicate your parents’ wishes in the event they are unable to themselves.
 A power of attorney document can ensure important financial matters are addressed while a health care power of attorney allows you to make medical decisions on their behalf.
 Make sure you are also clear on how they feel about life saving measures, such as the use of ventilators or feeding tubes.
 Consider whether they need to have a living will and Do Not Resuscitate Order (DNR) in place.

 Your parents may still enjoy their independence now, but chances are good they will require additional help as they continue to age.
 Medicaid planning helps to ensure that these services are provided, without your parents have to deplete all of their assets.
 Once they are eligible, the New York Department of Health provides numerous support services to help ensure their personal, physical, and social needs are met.

 One of the best ways to promote a better quality of life and avoid the high costs of nursing home care is by taking the necessary precautions now.
 Speak to your parents about safety in the home and address any health or mobility issues they may be having.

 Let Us Help You Today

 When navigating the many issues concerning aging parents, Cavallo & Cavallo can provide the trusted legal guidance you need.
-To request a confidential consultation in our Bronx or New Rochelle office, contact our New York estate planning attorneys today.
+To request a confidential consultation in our Bronx or Westchester office, contact our New York estate planning attorneys today.